DevilsN3st/VStream/README.md

-# VStream
+# VStream - 2
-A video Streaming app which uses Node Stream to serve video in chunks.
+A video Streaming app which uses HLS to serve video.
 Anyone can start as a guest user and browse which is already logged in.